 Tracy is also an admirer of Edwin Land, the inventor of the Polaroid process and other inventions.
 Tracy attended one of Land’s presentations while a freshman at MIT and was duly impressed.

-As an adjunct to his winery business, Tracy also operates Owl Ridge Wines Services, a custom crush facility that is home to another thirty-plus Sonoma Wineries.
-The custom facility produces nearly 100,000 cases annually and has been a boon to numerous small production winery entities.
+As an adjunct to his winery business, Tracy also operates Owl Ridge Wine Services, a custom crush facility that is home to another thirty-plus Sonoma wineries.
+The custom facility produces nearly 100,000 cases annually and has been a boon to numerous small production wineries entities.